learn-co-curriculum/first-terminal/README.md

 4. How to Dock Your Terminal for Easy Access

 *Note: For those who use keyboard shortcuts, you could also use COMMAND + SPACE BAR and type "terminal", or just "term".
 Terminal should be the first result that shows up.
-That's usually the fastest way for me.&
+That's usually the fastest way for me.*

 <a href='https://learn.co/lessons/first-terminal' data-visibility='hidden'>View this lesson on Learn.co</a>